SansGuidon/bookmarks/README.md

 * [Dr. Jeremy Dean](https://www.spring.org.uk/2008/11/getting-big-projects-done-balancing.php) - (2008) Getting Big Projects Done: Balancing Task-Focus with Goal-Focus | keep the ultimate goal in mind, focus to succeeding on the individual task, ...
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2011/01/how-to-commit-to-a-goal.php) - (2011) How to Commit to a Goal | Reality check (Indulge, Dwell, Contrast)
 > People have a natural tendency to avoid decisions, preferring to stay in a fantasy land where the chance of failure is zero.
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2011/09/how-to-avoid-being-distracted-from-your-goals.php) - (2011) How to Avoid Being Distracted From Your Goals | Specific plans free the mind
+> Making plans helps free up mental space for whatever we are doing right now, allowing us to be more efficient in the long term.
+* [Dr. Jeremy Dean](https://www.spring.org.uk/2009/01/how-to-avoid-procrastination-think.php) - (2009) How to Avoid Procrastination: Think Concrete | focus on task's details and use self-imposed deadlines.
+While working on it : keep the ultimate, abstract goal in mind.
+When it's hard, stay focused on details, when it get easier : choose a more abstract, goal focus

 > Learn
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases